2021 American League Championship Series: Game 6

 Luis García started for Houston and Nathan Eovaldi for Boston, a rematch of Game 2.
-The Astros took a 1–0 lead in the bottom of the first; with two outs, Alex Bregman singled then was driven in on a double by Yordan Álvarez that hit off the glove of Red Sox center fielder Kiké Hernández.
+The Astros took a 1–0 lead in the bottom of the first; with two outs, Alex Bregman singled then was driven in on a double by Yordan Alvarez that hit off the glove of Red Sox center fielder Kiké Hernández.
 In the bottom of the fourth, Houston had runners on second and third with no outs, but Eovaldi struck out the next two batters, intentionally walked Yuli Gurriel, and then struck out Chas McCormick to end the threat.
 Eovaldi left with one out in the bottom of the fifth, having allowed one run on five hits while striking out four; he was relieved by Josh Taylor.
 García held the Red Sox hitless through five innings; he left in the top of the sixth after allowing a two-out triple to Hernández.
 His no-hit bid of 5 2/3 innings before allowing a hit was the second most by a rookie pitcher in postseason history.
-García was relieved by Phil Maton, who ended the threat by getting Rafael Devers to pop out. Álvarez opened the bottom of the sixth with a triple off of Taylor near the right-field line.
-After Carlos Correa was hit by a pitch from Tanner Houck, Kyle Tucker grounded into a double play, scoring Álvarez and giving Houston a 2–0 lead.
-In the top of the seventh, Boston had runners at first and third with one out; Kendall Graveman struck out Travis Shaw and catcher Martín Maldonado threw out Alex Verdugo, who had been running on the pitch, at second base to end the inning. Álvarez collected his fourth hit of the game in the bottom of the eighth, singling to give the Astros runners at first and second with one out.
+García was relieved by Phil Maton, who ended the threat by getting Rafael Devers to pop out.
+Alvarez opened the bottom of the sixth with a triple off of Taylor near the right-field line.
+After Carlos Correa was hit by a pitch from Tanner Houck, Kyle Tucker grounded into a double play, scoring Alvarez and giving Houston a 2–0 lead.
+In the top of the seventh, Boston had runners at first and third with one out; Kendall Graveman struck out Travis Shaw and catcher Martín Maldonado threw out Alex Verdugo, who had been running on the pitch, at second base to end the inning.
+Alvarez collected his fourth hit of the game in the bottom of the eighth, singling to give the Astros runners at first and second with one out.
 After Correa grounded out, Tucker homered off of Adam Ottavino, extending Houston's lead to 5–0.
 Astros closer Ryan Pressly entered to pitch the top of the ninth.
 He retired the side in order, as Houston advanced to the World Series.

 With the win, 72-year-old Dusty Baker became the oldest manager to win an American League pennant, while being the second-oldest manager to reach the World Series after Jack McKeon in 2003.
-After the game, Álvarez was named the ALCS MVP, having batted 12-for-23 (.522) in the series.
+After the game, Alvarez was named the ALCS MVP, having batted 12-for-23 (.522) in the series.
 Seven of his hits came in the last two games; he out-hit the entire Red Sox team in those games, which was the first time in postseason history a player had done so in the final two games of a series.
 The Red Sox, having scored 27 runs in the first 28 innings of the Series, then scored only one run in the last 26 innings.